TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

     !!! info

-        **Be aware that when using Bazarr in docker, you cannot reach another container on the same Docker host using the loopback address (ex.: 127.0.0.1 or localhost).
+        **When using Bazarr in Docker, you *cannot* reach another container on the same Docker host using the loopback address (ex.: 127.0.0.1 or localhost).
 Loopback address refers to the Bazarr Docker container, not the Docker host.**

-1. Enter the TCP port of your Sonarr instance.
-Default is 8989.
+1. Enter the TCP port of your Sonarr instance (default is 8989).
-1. Sonarr uses the Base URL *ONLY* if used with a "Reverse Proxy" (ex: Nginx Proxy Manager or SWAG) and MUST have a leading slash if it is needed (ex: /sonarr).
+1. Sonarr uses the Base URL *only* if used with a "Reverse Proxy" (ex: Nginx Proxy Manager or SWAG) and *must* have a leading slash if it is needed (ex: /sonarr).

     !!! info

-        **If you don't use a reverse proxy or don't know what it is leave this empty!!!**
+        **If you don't use a reverse proxy, or don't know what it is, leave this empty!**

 1. Enter your Sonarr API key here.
 1. Enable this if your Sonarr instance is exposed through SSL.

     !!! info

-        **Not needed if you reach it with a local IP address.**
+        **This is not needed if you reach it with a local IP address.**

 1. Click the `Test` button after filling in all the fields.
 Make sure the test is successful before you proceed.